 631.01 Description.
 This work consists of furnishing and installing sign lighting or electrical sign equipment, complete, tested, and ready for service.

 631.02 General.
-Perform installations according to the National Electrical Safety Code.
+Perform installations according to the National Electrical Safety Code, the National Electrical Code and local codes for the area of installation.
 Furnish overhead sign lighting with mercury vapor luminaires, and integrate electric power with roadway lighting circuits.

 Furnish certified drawings according to 625.06.